Working Papers

 • (with Eric Loualiche and Nicolas L. Ziebarth) Firm Networks in the Great Depression

-DRAFT (PDF) We study how firms allocate resources across their constituent establishments in response to local economic shocks in the context of the Great Depression.
+DRAFT (PDF) (forthcoming, Journal of Economic History ) We study how firms allocate resources across their constituent establishments in response to local economic shocks in the context of the Great Depression.
 Using establishment-level data from the Census of Manufactures, we find that establishments are affected by local shocks in the regions where the other establishments making up the same firm are located.
 In particular, establishment employment is positively affected by positive shocks to the local supply of credit to other establishments that make up the same firm.
 These results show the important role of firms in the geographic propagation of local economic shocks.

 • (with Nicolas L. Ziebarth) Can the Great Compression be Explained by Wartime Wage Controls?